 Masood, 67, was convicted of fraudulently nominating undeserving candidates from across the country to the MBBS seats allotted to Tripura medical colleges from the central pool.

-He faces immediate disqualification as the Rajya Sabha member under a recent Supreme Court ruling that a member of parliament and state legislature stands disqualified immediately if convicted by a court for crimes with punishment of two years or more and under some other laws even without jail sentence.
+Masood faces immediate disqualification as the Rajya Sabha member under a recent Supreme Court ruling that a member of parliament and state legislatures stands disqualified immediately if convicted by a court for crimes with punishment of two years or more and under some other laws even without jail sentence.

 Masood was found guilty of offences under the Prevention of Corruption Act and under Indian Penal Code Sections 120-B (criminal conspiracy), 420 (cheating) and 468 (forgery).
 However, he has been acquitted of the charge of using as genuine a forged document.